powerhome/playbook/playbook/app/pb_kits/playbook/pb_caption/docs/_caption_example.md

 The above examples accept different prop values for color.
-Those can be `default`, `light`, or `link`.
-The `light` value will be passed in as default if none is being passed.
+Those can be `default`,`link` and `light`.
+Passing the `light` color prop is optional as it will apply this color when no prop is being passed.
 The same applies to any of the variations on the Caption kit.